Mendasp/NS2Plus/README.md

 - 26/03/2014 (Build 264):
 	- Fixed bug where default nameplates would reveal player eggs.
 	- Fixed Summit rock props.

-- 23/03/2014 (Build 264):
-	- Added better checks for cheats and bots to disable stats reporting in those cases.
-	- Fixed Skulk growl sound playing all the time when walking.
-	- Added a mod update detector.
-Checks for mod updates every 15 minutes.
-When the server is empty it automatically changes map.
-If it detects the Shine Workshop updater is running it disables itself.

 Credits/Thanks to